 Yoga

 A 2006 study showed that yoga reduced symptoms of IBS.
-The program consisted of a one-hour live demonstration, and an instructional video followed daily for four weeks.
-All measures of IBS symptoms were reduced yoga group, compared to controls on a waiting list.
+The program consisted of a one-hour live demonstration and an instructional video followed daily for four weeks.
+All measures of IBS symptoms were reduced in the yoga group compared to those on a waiting list.

 Cognitive behavioral therapy (CBT)